September 1922

 Horgan (2018), pg 100 & 150

-A civilian, Mrs Katie Walsh, is shot dead during a sniping attack on pro-Treaty forces in Waterford City.
+A civilian, Katie Walsh, is shot dead during a sniping attack on pro-Treaty forces in Waterford City.

 McCarthy (2015), pg 113

 Following the publication of possible (but unrealistic) peace terms by de Valera, a meeting between Mulcahy and de Valera is arranged.
 (Mulcahy said that he agreed as he believed that de Valera had changed his views but only told Eoin MacNeill of his cabinet colleagues.)
 However, nothing came of the meeting as Mulcahy was looking for agreement on the basis of the Treaty while de Valera was looking for its revision.
-Rest of cabinet annoyed when they found out about this meeting.

-Hopkinson (1988), pgs 183-184; Macardle (1999), pg 780; Curran J M (1980), pg 252; Dorney (2017), pg 134
+Hopkinson (1988), pgs 183-184; Macardle (1999), pg 780; Curran J M (1980), pg 252; Dorney (2017), pg 134; Kissane (2005), pg 103

-Anti-Treaty Adjutant General sends an order to all Divisions telling them to “make a list of all officers [responsible for the killing of anti-Treaty prisoners] and deal suitably with them when the opportunity presents itself”
+Anti-Treaty Adjutant General sends an order to all Divisions telling them to “make a list of all officers [responsible for the killing of anti-Treaty prisoners] and deal suitably with them when the opportunity presents itself”.

 Dorney (2017), pg 183

 An Irish Times special correspondent states that “There is no doubt that Mr [Erskine] Childers is the chief military brain among the Irregulars”.
-This is untrue but part of growing animosity (from pro-Treaty and British sides) against Childers.
+This is untrue but part of growing animosity (from both the pro-Treaty and British sides) against Childers.

 Hopkinson (1988), pg 133